mgtv-tech/jetcache-go/README.md

     remote                     remote.Remote      // Remote is distributed cache, such as Redis. local                      local.Local        // Local is memory cache, such as FreeCache. codec                      string             // Value encoding and decoding method.
 Default is "msgpack.Name".
-You can also customize it. errNotFound                error              // Error to return for cache miss.
+You can also customize it. separatorDisable           bool               // Disable separator for cache key.
+Default is false.
+If true, the cache key will not be split into multiple parts. separator                  string             // Separator for cache key.
+Default is ":". errNotFound                error              // Error to return for cache miss.
 Used to prevent cache penetration. remoteExpiry               time.Duration      // Remote cache ttl, Default is 1 hour. notFoundExpiry             time.Duration      // Duration for placeholder cache when there is a cache miss.
 Default is 1 minute.